 After 2 hours and having only made it 200 or 300 meters, I knew I couldn’t go on.
 I really wanted Adam and Hussam and Chris to be able to summit and I was holding them back with my slow pace.
 I thought I could maybe eke out another hour or two max, but I knew I’d never reach Gilman’s Point at 5700 meters or the top of Uhuru Peak at 5895 meters.
 So finally I decided to cut my losses and head back to Kibo.
 I convinced Chris that it was okay to go on without me, and I headed back down.
 I was sad that I couldn’t finish but frankly was in too much pain to really care that much.
 All I wanted was a bed and (more) headache medicine.

-The last day we walked down the 20 km from Homboro to Mandara camp, and then Mandara to the park gate.
+The last day we walked down the 20 km from Homboro to Mandara camp, to the park gate.
 Even going down was not exactly easy.
 Our knees and toes were screaming from the downward motion.
 But the breathing was much easier and our headaches were gone.
 At last we reached the bottom, 2 pm on Christmas Eve day.
-We celebrated with a Kiliminjaro beer, and the guys collected their certificates.
+We celebrated with a Kilimanjaro beer, and the guys collected their certificates.
 We shuffled off back to our hotel, looking forward to a hot shower and a warm bed.

 A great adventure!
 Did I fail at climbing Mt Kilimanjaro?
 I prefer instead to think of the words of Ralph Waldo Emerson, who said: “To finish the moment, to find the journey’s end in every step of the road, to live the greatest number of good hours, is wisdom.” .